 If you’re expecting small children to be at the party, put anything dangerous or that can’t be played with in your tool shed.
 Do not allow children to spend time mingling in a space with garden or household chemicals.

 Cover Your Garage Walls for a Party

 On top of cleaning and organizing, you may opt to cover your garage walls up for the party as well.
 There are many options to choose from when covering garage walls:

-Installing soundproofing foam panels not only adds to visual appeal, it also greatly reduces the noise escaping from your garage and prevents annoying your neighbors.
+- Installing soundproofing foam panels not only adds to visual appeal, it also greatly reduces the noise escaping from your garage and prevents annoying your neighbor

 Garages tend to be poorly lit spaces, and those that are well-lit often have blue-cast fluorescent lighting.
 Hang warm string cafe lights throughout your garage to create a pleasant party environment.